RichardDooling/Entertainment_Law/Representation/Representation.md

 it's a long march to earn a living wage in the entertainment industry.
-New talents looking for work often assume that any representation is better than no represenation and sign on with agents or managers who may do little in the way of finding their clients work.
+New talents looking for work often assume that any representation is better than no representation and sign on with agents or managers who may do little in the way of finding their clients work.
 In defense of the agents,
-it's not their job to find you work.
+it's not their job to find their clients' work.
 In my experience, good agents are superb at extracting maximum terms from interested buyers.
 The day is so filled with those negotiations